Bernard Izevbekhai, MnDOT

-The Member Activities Committee seeks nominations for MGEC members to be recipients of the annual GOLDEN SLIDE RULE AWARD, recognizing outstanding technical skills, superb writing and publication efforts, and for sharing expertise with their peers, and the DISTINGUISHED CITIZENSHIP AWARD, recognizing outstanding effort in civic or other community service, which has included both international and local service to a community and/or for service to the MGEC community.
+The Promotional and Recruiting Committee seeks nominations for MGEC members to be recipients of the annual GOLDEN SLIDE RULE AWARD, recognizing outstanding technical skills, superb writing and publication efforts, and for sharing expertise with their peers, and the DISTINGUISHED CITIZENSHIP AWARD, recognizing outstanding effort in civic or other community service, which has included both international and local service to a community and/or for service to the MGEC community.
 These awards provide a unique opportunity to recognize some of the very special members of our organization.

 Co-workers, supervisors, or individuals who wish to self-nominate are encouraged to read the following carefully and consider submitting the application materials.
 All nominees must be Full Members of MGEC.
 Nominations will be judged by the Member Activities Committee on the basis of content, thoroughness, and completeness.

 This award recognizes significant and substantial achievements in the fields of engineering or land surveying based on any or all of the following categories:

 - Technical Achievement – achievements/ impacts in work unit, division, region, agency, or profession (i.e., program/process development, process improvement, technical advance, cost savings, etc.)

 - Societal Involvement – professional society leadership roles, committee activities, concept development, or organizational contributions such as seminars, etc.